120 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot take medications with a high chance of liver damage during the study.
 It's best to discuss your specific medications with the study team.

-What data supports the effectiveness of the treatment Pegsitacianine for head and neck cancer?
+What prior data suggests that Pegsitacianine is safe for imaging in head and neck cancer?

 Adults over 18 with certain types of head and neck cancers, including those without a known primary tumor location but with metastatic disease.
 Participants must have proper organ function, agree to use contraception, and avoid alcohol before the trial.
 Those very ill or unable to consent are excluded.